Samurai: Rise of the warrior clans (700 - 1180 AD)

+In the middle of the 8th century, the imperial government instituted a major reform which allowed individuals to claim private ownership of new farmland that they had reclaimed from the wilderness.
+This spurred wealthy people to start reclaiming farmland, which was necessary to feed Japan's growing population.
+During the 11th and 12th centuries, bushi became conspicuously involved in land reclamation, thereby becoming a landowning class.
+And like many landowners, the bushi often donated their lands to a shōen to avoid taxes.
+This had the effect of enriching the bushi while simultaneously depriving the imperial treasury.

-In the Heian period it was the habit of emperors to keep harems, and consequently the imperial family got so large it burdened the treasury.
+In the Heian period it was the habit of emperors to keep harems, and consequently the imperial family got so large, it burdened the treasury.
 In the early 9th century AD, Emperor Saga expelled several dozen members from the imperial family, who formed two new clans: the Minamoto clan (814 AD) and the Taira clan (825 AD).
 Many wealthy provincial families married into the Minamotos and Tairas in order to acquire aristocratic status, gaining prestige and often tax exemptions.
 And so the Tairas and Minamotos became big and wealthy clans with lots of warrior retainers.

 Thus with the downsizing of the national army and the decline in tax revenue, the emperors delegated the matter of security in the countryside to the burgeoning class of landed warriors.
 They had a personal incentive to suppress lawlessness in their own lands as it directly impacted their revenue.
-War and law enforcement became increasingly privatized affairs.